AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-request-temporary-magento-upsize.md

 ## Steps to request temporary upsize

-To request temporary additional cloud capacity, submit a [/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket]Support Ticket at the Adobe Commerce Support Center with the following information:
+To request temporary additional cloud capacity, submit a [Support Ticket](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket) at the Adobe Commerce Support Center with the following information:

 >[!NOTE]
 >